sirCamp/tensorflow-kernels/README.md

 + Fourier
 + Spline

+An Experimental Kernel have been added:
++ PSpectrum

 **Attention:** Due to the GPUs usage the precision of decimal numbers may be different, and hence, the results may be slightly differs as well

 **Attention 2:** Due to exploit the power of GPUs it's strongly recommended to work with float32 or even in half precision float16.